Hemlock Woolly Adelgid

 How hemlock woolly adelgid spreads

-So far, hemlock woolly adelgid is established in only part of eastern hemlock's range in North America.
+At present, hemlock woolly adelgid is established in only part of eastern hemlock's range in North America.
 On average, the insect spreads about 15-20 miles per year, the result of dispersal by wind, people, birds and other animals.
-In Asia, the insect survives very cold temperatures, so it is likely to endure conditions in North America.
+HWA survives very cold temperatures in its native range.
+However, HWA spread and population buildup appear to be slower in colder parts of the northeastern U.S.

 Adelgids are related to aphids and have a similar, complex life cycle.
 HWA (Adelges tsugae) is parthenogenic, which means all individuals are female and produce offspring without mating.
 In North America there are two generations per year.

 In the spring, adelgids hatch from a white, cottony egg sac that may contain as many as 300 eggs.
-The adelgids crawl around until they settle at the base of a needle and begin to suck nutrients from it.
-Their saliva is toxic to the tree and eventually causes the needles to drop and the twigs to dieback.
+The adelgids crawl around until they settle at the base of a needle and begin to suck nutrients from the twig.
+Their saliva is toxic to the tree and eventually causes the needles to drop and the twigs to die back.
 They will usually remain at that feeding site for the rest of their lives.
 Each adult produces an egg sac in June and July.

 Impact in Wisconsin